 By joining a headpin and eyepin you can create a long and flexible earring, an earring with maximum ‘swing’!
 It is not important with beads on headpins and eyepins which way the loops are formed, as the beads don’t have a definite front or back (img 2.)

 Hanging hoops enable you to arrange your beads in a circle.
 Fill the hoop completely or choose a few select beads.
-As with the chokers, on page 4, it is best to use an odd number of beads.
+It is best to use an odd number of beads.
 Open the hoop and add your beads.
 With the flat-nosed pliers bend the tip of the hoop slightly upwards before replacing it in the slot at the top (img 3.)

 Earrings Featuring Beads and Pendants